 Countries across the globe are confronting complex, multi-dimensional crises, climate impacts and other natural hazards.
-The GFDRR Emergency Preparedness and Response (EP&R) Thematic Area supports governments to strengthen their EP&R policies, institutions, facilities, equipment and information systems.
-It also offers a centralized repository of good practices for operational support and technical assistance on all aspects related to EP&R.
+GFDRR supports governments to strengthen their Emergency Preparedness and Response (EP&R) policies, institutions, facilities, equipment and information systems.
+It also offers a centralized repository of good practices for operational support and technical assistance in all aspects related to EP&R.

 Read More